encarsia/import_mastodon/README.md

   * boosted users
   * replied profiles
   * replies to profiles that are no longer available (profiles may be deleted or moved, or are muted/suspended or on muted/suspended instances on your instance)
-  * broken conversations (original post of the reply is probably deleted, some users auto-delete old posts so this is probably a common phenomenon).
+  * broken conversations (original post of the reply is probably deleted, some users auto-delete old posts so this may probably be a common phenomenon).
    * publishing year
    * hashtags
    * likes
    * media attachments

 * The script asks you if you want to check the availability of profiles with the most interactions.
-This process may take a while.
+This process may take a while as the lookup will be executed just then.

 ## KNOWN ISSUES

-* As Mastdodon as a microblogging platform doesn't support titles, these are just ascending numbers.
+* As Mastodon as a microblogging platform doesn't support titles, the blog post titles are just ascending numbers.
 * If you re-run the import with an altered configuration you should delete the ``posts/`` folder because files are only replaced and added not deleted.
-Otherwise there may be posts included that were not meant to be there by a current configuration.
+Otherwise there may be posts included that were not meant to be there with a current configuration.

 ## EXAMPLE OUTPUT